ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ```

 ### Running the program only using docker
 The program has a <code>Dockerfile</code> as a well as a <code>docker-compose</code> file which will run the program and database fully within docker containers.
-To do so just run the following docker compose command in your terminal while within the Chirp directory:
+To do so just run the following Docker compose command in your terminal while within the Chirp directory:
 ```
 $ docker compose up
 ```

 ## How to run test suite locally
-For the playwright tests to work, an installation of Docker is required.
+For the Playwright tests to work, an installation of Docker is required.
 Please refer to the [run section](#how-to-run-the-project-using-dotnet-run-and-a-mysql-docker-image) for instructions on this.

-### Running all tests (Except playwright)
+### Running all tests (Except Playwright)
-To run all tests except the playwright tests, run the command below in your terminal while within the Chirp directory:
+To run all tests except the Playwright tests, run the command below in your terminal while within the Chirp directory:
 ```
 $ dotnet test
 ```

-### To run the playwright tests
+### To run the Playwright tests
-The program must be running the background for the playwright tests to function, as it tries to access the application.
+The program must be running the background for the Playwright tests to function, as it tries to access the application.
 Running the program through the docker setup will not work for this, as it seems to have some problems with the certificates as well as the browsers.
 So please refer to how to run the program locally using either the release build or dotnet run.
-You can then run the playwright tests by running the following command in your terminal while within the <code>Chirp/test/PlaywrightTests</code> directory
+You can then run the Playwright tests by running the following command in your terminal while within the <code>Chirp/test/PlaywrightTests</code> directory.
 ```
 $ dotnet test
 ```
+Note: due to high amount of requests to Github, authorization could be required to make sure the logged in user is not a bot (which it unfortunately is).
+To make sure the Playwright tests can be run, try not to overdo these tests and minimize the times its used.
 # Ethics

 ## License